hpdts/stockTicker-app/README.md

-fix all the test and also cfreate tiocker wancher functionalyty
+fix all the test and also create ticker watcher functionality